civicrm/civicrm-dev-docs/docs/framework/resources.md

 ## Advanced Options

-When including Javascript files or CSS files in the HTML HEAD, the exact placement of the `<SCRIPT>` and `<STYLE>` tags can be significant.
+When including Javascript files or CSS files in the HTML `<head>`, the exact placement of the `<script>` and `<style>` tags can be significant.
 There are two options for manipulating placement:

-* Region: By default, codes are injected inside the HTML `<HEAD>`.
-To delay execution of code until later in the transfer of a page, you may want to place the tag further down in the BODY.
+* Region: By default, codes are injected inside the HTML `<head>`.
+To delay execution of code until later in the transfer of a page, you may want to place the tag further down in the `<body>`.
 You can specify the region as one of:
     * "page-header"
     * "page-body"
     * "page-footer" (default)